 Mild traumatic brain injuries usually require no treatment other than rest and over-the-counter pain relievers to treat a headache.
 However, a person with a mild traumatic brain injury usually needs to be monitored closely at home for any persistent, worsening or new symptoms.
 He or she may also have follow-up doctor appointments.

 The doctor will indicate when a return to work, school or recreational activities is appropriate.
-It's best to limit physical or thinking (cognitive) activities that make things worse until your doctor advises that it's OK.
+Relative rest — which means limiting physical or thinking (cognitive) activities that make things worse — is usually recommended for the first few days or until your doctor advises that it's OK to resume regular activities.
+It isn't recommended that you rest completely from mental and physical activity.
 Most people return to normal routines gradually.

 Immediate emergency care

 Emergency care for moderate to severe traumatic brain injuries focuses on making sure the person has enough oxygen and an adequate blood supply, maintaining blood pressure, and preventing any further injury to the head or neck.